 Many SaaS backup solutions’ features are relevant and specific to the software they back up.
 For example, SaaS backup software to integrate with email systems will feature data archiving features specifically for email.
 Still, there are some primary features present in a majority of SaaS backup software, including:

 Data auditing and search

 Today, many SaaS backup vendors offer SaaS protection or cloud-to-cloud backup.
-The method protects data in SaaS apps such as Salesforce, Dropbox, or Office 365 by creating copies and storing them in another public cloud, such as AWS.
-Some vendors opt to keep copies on On-premises disk systems.
+This method protects data in SaaS apps such as Salesforce, Dropbox or Microsoft Office 365 by creating copies and storing them in another public cloud, such as AWS.
+Some vendors opt to keep copies on on-premises disk systems.

-Unfortunately, many customers don’t believe their SaaS data is critical, so backup is unnecessary.
+Unfortunately, many customers don’t believe their SaaS data is critical, so they consider backup unnecessary.
 The reason is that they think the service provider offers backup automation SaaS services as part of its service package.

 SaaS providers only guarantee uptime for users but not a granular backup that can restore individual files and data that was mistakenly deleted or corrupted.

-It’s essential to note that SaaS vendors make backup copies of their data at a system-wide level to protect against an outage, data corruption, and attacks.
+It’s essential to note that SaaS vendors make backup copies of their data at a system-wide level to protect against outages, data corruption and attacks.
 In such a case, they can recover to a consistent state and get customers up and running.
 However, these SaaS vendors cannot know whether data changed or manipulated by someone logged into the SaaS software is valid.

 You can integrate SaaS protection in traditional backup apps, but there are products available whose design backs up cloud-native data.

 Enterprises that decide to migrate their business applications to the cloud need to understand that adoption isn’t without challenges.
 Hence, the need for a SaaS backup strategy when planning to transition to the cloud.